mariuscaptari/chatapp/README.md

 The general data flow of our app is as follows:

 1. User connects to frontend server and establishes a web socket connection
+2. Message history of current room is loaded from backend
-2. User types message and sends it to the current chat room
+3. User types message and sends it to the current chat room
-3. Backend server receives this message from the frontend
+4. Backend receives message from frontend
-4. Backend server broadcasts message to all other chat participants
+5. Backend broadcasts message to all subscribers of channel
+6. Backend stores message in database

 ## Multi-tier architecture tech stack